 “If my mind can conceive it, and I can believe it—then I can achieve it,” Ali is known for saying.

 For many of the 1,199,743 black students (K-12) with disabilities in America today, however, the deck is stacked against them.
 Frequently “invisible disabilities” such as ADHD are not diagnosed and students do not get the supports they need to achieve.
 Frustrated, they can act out and become suspended.
 Studies show that when students miss too many days, they get so far behind in class that it can lead to them dropping out of school and entering the school-to-prison pipeline.
 Today there are more than 750,000 people with disabilities behind bars in America.
-Indeed, half of all women who are incarcerated in America have a disability.
-The majorities of them do not have high school diplomas, are functionally illiterate and are people of color.

 Overall, only 65 percent of students with disabilities graduate high school compared to 84 percent of students without disabilities.
 However, only 57 percent of black students with disabilities graduate high school compared to 74.6 percent of black students without disabilities.